hhas/appleeventbridge/AppleEventBridge/doc-source/5 objc-ae-type-mappings.md

 ### Boolean

+When used with Swift glues, AppleEventBridge maps `typeBoolean` descriptors to Swift's native Boolean type.

-AppleEventBridge currently maps `typeBoolean` descriptors to its own `AEMBoolean` class. `AEMTrue` and `AEMFalse` macros are also provided for convenience.
+Otherwise, AppleEventBridge currently maps `typeBoolean` descriptors to its own `AEMBoolean` class, and provides shorthand C macros, `AEMTrue` and `AEMFalse`, for convenience.
 [TO DO: this may change in future, if/when a robust mapping to `NSNumber` or an `NSNumber` subclass is implemented.]

 (AppleEventBridge can also unpack descriptors of `typeTrue` and `typeFalse`, though these are not normally used by applications.)